AnTonyHa/cecs343-VCS-01-JSTWin/README.txt

 	authorsPage.html
 		# For displaying a webpage of JSTWepo author information
 	commandPage.html
 		# For displaying a webpage of JSTWepo command information
+	purple sunset.gif
+		# Graphic for website background
 	responsePage.html
 		# For displaying a webpage to access JSTWepo's I/O
 	sTyLeZ.css